rubillos/RV-Bridge/README.md

 ---
 ## Wiring

-Connector is a 3M 37104-A165-00E MB and can be sourced from [Digikey](https://www.digikey.com/en/products/detail/3m/37104-A165-00E%2520MB/1855697)
+The connector used by the Firefly system is a ***3M 37104-A165-00E MB*** which can be sourced from [Digikey](https://www.digikey.com/en/products/detail/3m/37104-A165-00E%2520MB/1855697)

-Insert 24AWG wires into the Can-Bus connector (I used silicone covered wire as they are much more flexible) and compress to make the connections.
+Insert four 24AWG wires into the Can-Bus connector (I used silicone covered wire as they are much more flexible) and compress to make the connections.
 Twist the data and power pairs together and screw them into the terminal block on the CAN-Bus interface on the ESP32.

 The CAN-Bus connector plugs into one of the available sockets inside the system wiring panel.